bufbuild-ru/docs/blog/swift-packages/index.md

   tagline: "July 12, 2023"
 ---

-**Today we’re announcing the release of Swift support for** [**generated SDKs**](/docs/bsr/generated-sdks/swift/index.md) **in the Buf Schema Registry (BSR)!** Swift engineers no longer need to manage a Protobuf toolchain or generate code locally—they can now download pre-packaged generated code for their Protobuf schemas from the BSR using Swift Package Manager and Xcode.
+**Today we’re announcing the release of Swift support for** [**generated SDKs**](/docs/bsr/generated-sdks/swift/index.md) **in the Buf Schema Registry (BSR)!** Swift engineers no longer need to manage a Protobuf toolchain or generate code locally — they can now download pre-packaged generated code for their Protobuf schemas from the BSR using Swift Package Manager and Xcode.
 These packages are automatically made available when schema changes are pushed to the BSR.

 **Swift package support complements our existing** [**Go**](/docs/bsr/generated-sdks/go/index.md)**,** [**JavaScript/TypeScript**](/docs/bsr/generated-sdks/npm/index.md)**, and** [**Java/Kotlin**](/docs/bsr/generated-sdks/maven/index.md) **packages, enabling clients across all frontend and mobile platforms to consume generated packages from Protobuf schemas using their native dependency managers.**